wintifrosch/CIP-draft-Open-Cardano-Wallet-Nickname/README.md

 * In every context, the application displays the nickname for any wallet (if created).
 * The user can provide a list of aliases (e.g. phone numbers, e-mail addresses, social media handles etc. from his smartphone addressbook) and filter / flag those nicknames with a valid Open Cardano Wallet Nickname.

+It should be made abundantly clear to all users registering a nickname that this solution compromises privacy.

 No existing protocols must be modified to realize this translation layer.
-To kickstart, at least one free and publicly available index must exist.
+To kickstart, at least one free and publicly available constantly updated index must exist.

 ## Work in Progress